pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 ## package.json

-`package.json` is a file where the metadata for the project is stored. npm will automatically generate some of the fields.
+`package.json` is a file where the `metadata` for the project is stored. npm will automatically generate some of the fields.
 You can also edit this file manually.

+> Metadata is data about data.
+One of the most common examples of metadata is the data attached to a digital photograph.
+The photograph itself contains data to store/display the image: this is the data most people are interested in.
+But the photograph will also contain more data that is not visible in the picture - like the time the photo was taken, what device took the photo, the location and camera settings, and more - all of this hidden data is metadata.

 You can verify that the `npm init` process has worked by checking the contents of your folder.
 You should see a `package.json` file.